windwill/LDI_DL/README.md

 # Run Program
 1. To run model, open the notebook with Jupyter Notebook and conduct the run.
 2. The notebook can also be saved as a py file and can be run using "python test.py"

+# Input Folder
+It contains some csv files that are used by the program as inputs.
+File "test.csv" contains a sample of pregernarated scenarios for model training.
+The program contains scenario generation codes to generate more scenarios in real training.